commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ## Editing Table Data

-Table data can be edited in visual format using the Data Editor module.
-To open data editor right click on the table node in the database-tree and select `Data actions -> Edit Data` from the context menu.
+Table data can be edited in a visual format using the Data Editor module.
+To open data editor right click the table node in the Database Explorer and select `Edit Data` from the context menu.

 ![Image illustrating how to access the data editor grid](./images/edit_data_light.png)

 A new data editor tab will be shown.
 By default, the first 10 rows of the query will be fetched with no filters applied.
+Double click a specific cell or press the `Enter` key to edit its value.

+Rows, columns or cell regions can be selected using mouse (click + drag) or keyboard (Shift + arrow keys).
+Right click the selected regions to reveal  available operations in the context menu.

 ### Filtering the data
-Extra data filtering can be applied by either adding filtering criteria visually or by toggling plain SQL input and entering clause manually.
+Additional data filtering can be applied by either adding filtering criteria visually or by toggling plain SQL input and entering the clause manually.
-Click on the funnel button to apply new filter and limit settings.
+Click the funnel button to apply new filter and limit settings.
 ![Visual data filters](./images/data-filter-visual.png)

 ![Manual data filters](./images/data-filter-sql.png)